What does it actually take to win a hackathon?

 • Pivot possibility: maybe the specific solution is weak but the problem space is interesting

-Most hackathon projects should stay as hackathon projects—learning experiences and portfolio pieces.
+Most hackathon projects should stay as hackathon projects - learning experiences and portfolio pieces.
 The rare exceptions are worth pursuing seriously.
-Know the difference.
+If yours is one of them, start with proper idea validation, then follow the MVP guide and venture building guide for the path from concept to product.

 • Public sharing: write up your projects, post on social media, build portfolio